jonathantneal/document-promises/README.md

 ### What’s the difference between these promises and DOMContentLoaded?

-Using promises for state transitions is much more [developer friendly].
+One might easily miss an event like `DOMContentLoaded` if a script fires late, whereas a promise like `contentLoaded` guarantees the code will execute.
+Furthermore, using promises for state transitions is much more [developer friendly].

 ### What’s the browser support?